 by Eugene Havens

-Receive a free custom bookmark with your order
+Receive two free custom bookmarks with your order

 "The chemistry between the two is undeniable. ... a must-read novel for romance enthusiasts who enjoy a heavy layer of plot."